MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Expense policies

-An expense policy is a formal set of guidelines that clearly outlines what constitutes an approved expense and what is not.
+An expense policy is a formal set of guidelines that clearly outlines what constitutes an approved expense and what doesn't.
 This helps employees decide what they will be able to expense on the project.

 ## F